codegrue/flutter_material_pickers/README.md

 It includes:

 - **New Pickers**
-  - _showMaterialScrollPicker_ - Allows selection of a string via a slot machine carousell
+  - _showMaterialScrollPicker_ - Allows selection of a string via a slot machine carousel
-  - _showMaterialNumberPicker_ - Allows selection of a number via a slot machine carousell
+  - _showMaterialNumberPicker_ - Allows selection of a number via a slot machine carousel
   - _showMaterialRadioPicker_ - Allows selection of a single from a radio list
   - _showMaterialCheckboxPicker_ - Allows selection of many values from a checkbox list
   - _showMaterialSelectionPicker_ - Allows selection of a single value via an icon label list